 If an activity is not found to be exempt, then the site will need to undergo an Archaeological Assessment by a Qualified professional as provided for in Section 17.43.030.
 The level of assessment (Preliminary Archaeological Assessment (PAA), a Phase 1 Report or an Extended Phase 1 Report) will based upon the existing nature of the site and the judgment of the qualified professional.
 If the PAA or Phase 1 report determines that the area of proposed earth-disturbing activities has little to no potential to contain subsurface Resources, then a Zone Clearance can be issued for this aspect of the project.
 If the PAA or Phase 1 reveals that the area of earth-disturbing activities contains or potentially contains Resources, then the project would be subject to a Minor Conditional Use Permit.
 If an Extended Phase 1 report has been required, then the project is subject to a Minor Conditional Use Permit as well.
-The decision tree flow chart regarding archaeological and Tribal Cultural Resources is provided as Attachment 5.
+Attachment 7 is provided as a visual representation of the process of a decision tree flow chart regarding archaeological and Tribal Cultural Resources.
+This attachment will become a handout which will be refined prior to implementation.